AidosKuneen/aidosd-v1/incompatibilities.md

 # Incompatibilities

 ## Common Differences with Bitcon

+## NOTE: DON'T USE MULTIPLE ACCOUTS.
+Account feature will be removed in  a later version.

 * These APIs don't have full features, these are just for a few exchange programs.
 * Error codes and error string from these commands are not same as ones from bitcoin.
 * Deposit addresses must be changed per every deposits e.g. by calling `getnewaddress` on your exchange system by your own.
 This library doesn't care about the changing addresses.